sabegg2/Project3/README.md

 - The average wind direction difference (2D-3D) between the 2D and 3D anemometers was -2.5 degrees, well within the 20 degree (or so) tolerance of a wind direction measurement from an anemometer.

 - The average wind speed difference (2D-3D) between the 2D and 3D anemometers was only -0.3 miles per hour.
+This is surprisingly small given the scatter in wind speeds.

 ### Regression analysis